-The San Angelo Metropolitan Planning area consists of the urbanized and contiguous geographic areas likely to become urbanized within the 25-year forecast period.
-The San Angelo MPO planning area encompasses the entire city limits of San Angelo and a portion outside.
-Recently, the boundary was expanded to capture newly annexed areas by the city and those areas that are expected to be annexed in the near future.
-The graphic below shows the existing MPO boundary.
+The San Angelo MPO Planning area consists of the urbanized and contiguous geographic areas that have become or are likely to become urbanized in the next 25-year forecast.
+The planning area encompasses the entire city limits of San Angelo and a portion of the county just outside the City Limits.
+The map below depicts the MPO boundary.